Bank holidays in Hungary 2026

 St. Stephen’s Day (August 20) is Hungary’s biggest national holiday, celebrating the country’s first king and state foundation.
 Expect fireworks over the Danube, concerts, and folk festivals across the country.
 If you’re a motorsport fan, you can also catch the Formula 1 Hungarian Grand Prix at Hungaroring in early August.

 On October 23, Hungary honors the heroes of the 1956 uprising against Soviet rule.
 The day is marked by ceremonies, exhibitions, and historical reflections.
-In 2025, October 24 is also a bridge holiday, creating a four-day weekend—perfect for a quick getaway to Vienna or Munich.
+In 2026, this holiday creates a three-day weekend—perfect for a quick getaway to Vienna or Munich.

 All Saints’ Day (November 1) is a time to honor loved ones who have passed away.
 Families visit cemeteries, lighting candles in a peaceful tradition.
 If you’re in Budapest, Kerepesi Cemetery is especially beautiful in the evening with its candlelit atmosphere.